Level 5 Qualification

-The purpose of this programme and the defined pathways are:
+The purpose of this programme and the defined pathways are to:

-- equipping you with knowledge, understanding and skills for success in employment in the computing industry
+- equip you with the necessary knowledge, understanding and skills needed to succeed in employment in the computing industry.

-- enabling progression to an undergraduate degree or further professional qualification in computing or a related area
+- enable your progression to an undergraduate degree or further professional qualification in computing or any other related area.

-- providing opportunities for specialist study relevant to individual vocations and contexts
+- provide you with opportunities for specialist study relevant to individual vocations and contexts.

-- supporting you whether you are employed or entering employment in the computing industry
+- support you whether you are already employed or about to enter employment in the computing industry.

-- developing your ability in the computing industry through effective use and combination of the knowledge and skills gained in different parts of the programme
+- develop your ability in the computing industry through effective use and combination of the knowledge and skills gained in different parts of the programme.

-- developing a range of skills and techniques, personal qualities and attributes essential for successful performance in working life and thereby enabling you to make an immediate contribution to employment
+- develop a range of skills and techniques, personal qualities and attributes essential for successful performance in different working contexts and thereby enabling you to make an immediate contribution to employment.

-- providing flexibility, knowledge, skills and motivation as a basis for future studies and career development in computing.
+- provide flexibility, knowledge, skills and motivation as a basis for future studies and career development in computing.